 Hygiene items & house rules:

-Note on hygiene items: We do not provide disposable hygiene items in the rooms.
+Note on hygiene items: We do not provide personal care products in the rooms.

-Please bring your own personal care products (e.g. soap, shampoo, etc.).
+Please bring your own personal care products such as soap, shower gel, and shampoo.

 Non-smoking property: Smoking is only permitted outside.

-Pets: For organizational and hygiene reasons, pets are not allowed in our hotel rooms.
+Pets: For organisational and hygiene reasons, pets are not allowed in our hotel rooms.

 Location & surroundings for rest and relaxation:

-Our house is located directly at the foot of Mount Hohenstaufen, only 7 km from the center of Goeppingen (train station, EWS Arena).
-The location offers a perfect balance between rural tranquility and good accessibility.
+Our house is located directly at the foot of Mount Hohenstaufen, only 7 km from the centre of Goeppingen with train station, town centre, and EWS Arena.
+The location offers a good balance between rural quiet and practical accessibility.

 Nature sounds and village life are part of the experience here.

-Schwaebisch Gmuend (approx. 15 km) as well as the Alb Fils Klinikum (formerly Klinik am Eichert) and Christophsbad (approx. 8 km) are also easy to reach.
+Schwaebisch Gmuend (approx. 15 km) as well as the Alb Fils Klinikum and Christophsbad (approx. 8 km) are also easy to reach.

 Call now (+49 7165 8062)History of the house: